Three Tips For Writing Affirmations (With Powerful Affirmation Examples)

 For example, if a homeless person affirms, “I am a millionaire, I own a home in Malibu” without having any experience outside of poverty, that individual's conscious mind will begin an internal argument.

-In turn, this reinforces the behaviors and choices that brought the individual into a place of poverty and will continue to keep that person firmly chained into a life of poverty.
+In turn, this reinforces the behaviors and choices that brought the individual into a place of poverty.
+It will continue to keep that person firmly chained into a life of poverty.

 Affirmations need to be believable or at least be considered possible in order to overcome internal rejection.

 Using the previous example, the homeless person could affirm, “My finances improve every day…..
-I find resources and opportunities to earn enough money so that I have a place to live….”
-These are certainly possible for anyone, and for this reason, are more likely to be accepted by the subconscious mind.
+I find resources and opportunities to earn enough money so that I have a place to live…“.
+These are certainly possible for anyone.
+For this reason, are more likely to be accepted by the subconscious mind.

 For the homeless person, “improved finances” could easily be manifesting steady employment.
 Having a place to live could be finding a small apartment or renting a room in a house.